igr/ether/README.md

 ![](./doc/mesh.png)

-Blue arrow represent pipes, connected to each other.
+Blue arrows represent pipes, connected to each other.

 Example of a pipe: